We provide students with plenty of hands-on learning opportunities to get involved and prepare for life beyond the classroom.

 Several students in our department shined bright at our 2016 Undergraduate Research and Creative Practice Conference.

 Students Jacob Hogue, Gary Van Bramer, and Devin Richardt, sponsored by Dr. Jane Huang on their project, "GPS Survey of Healthy-Heart Trails--A Service Learning Term Project of GEOG-2400," tied for third place among the oral presentations.

 Robin Pike, also sponsored by Dr. Jane Huang, took top honors for his oral presentation: "GIS Internship with the Ayer Department of Public Works."

 Kayla Kress, Class of 2016 and Samuel Gallagher, Class of 2019

 Kayla and Sam assist our own Dr. Jane Huang on the community revitalization project Reimagine North of Main.
 They study the neighborhood properties through mapping and analysis using GIS.

 Henry Mros, Class of 2015

-Henry Mros is a recent Fitchburg State Geographic Science & Technology graduate who is now working toward a master's in Geographic Information Sciences at Clark University.
+Henry Mros is a recent Fitchburg State Geographic Science and Technology graduate who is now working toward a master's in Geographic Information Sciences at Clark University.

 Henry returned to campus in 2016 to deliver a talk, titled “GIS After Undergrad,” where he spoke to current majors about his academic experiences in grad school and shared examples of his post-undergraduate work.